TKO Group Holdings: Further investments and acquisitions

 In July 2024, TKO Group announced an investment in EverPass Media, an NFL-backed distributor of streaming pay television content to commercial establishments.
 Shapiro joined the company's board of directors.

-On October 23, 2024, it was announced that TKO Group would acquire several businesses from Endeavor, including sports and event management firm IMG (aside from "businesses associated with the IMG brand in licensing, models, and tennis representation, nor IMG's full events portfolio"), On Location Events (a luxury hospitality agency focused on major sporting events), and Professional Bull Riders (PBR), for $3.25 billion in an all-stock deal expected to close in 2025.
+On October 23, 2024, it was announced that TKO Group would acquire several businesses from Endeavor, including sports and event management firm IMG (aside from "businesses associated with the IMG brand in licensing, models, and tennis representation, nor IMG's full events portfolio"), On Location (a luxury hospitality agency focused on major sporting events), (Note: Also known as On Location Events and On Location Experiences.) and Professional Bull Riders (PBR), for $3.25 billion in an all-stock deal that closed in 2025.
 Shapiro stated that Silver Lake Partners had requested the divestment of certain Endeavor assets as part of its planned buyout of the company, and that Endeavor had approached TKO Group with an offer.
 He explained that TKO was interested in league ownership and "businesses that can power our current sports ecosystem", while the company stated that it would "[expand] TKO's operational footprint in the fast-growing premium sports market and enables direct participation in the upside from partner leagues and events."
 Under the terms of the deal, Endeavor will own 59% of TKO and the remaining shareholders will control the other 41%.
 The sale was officially completed on February 28, 2025.
 To promote the acquisition, TKO staged a series of consecutive PBR, UFC, and WWE events billed as "TKO Takeover" on April 24, 26, and 28, at T-Mobile Center in Kansas City, consisting of a PBR team knockout event, a UFC on ESPN card, and WWE Raw respectively.